High School Level Program

-A two week program where U.S. and Chinese students will collaborate online to design a solution to a problem they observe in both their communities.
+A three week program where U.S. and Chinese students will collaborate online to design a solution to a problem they observe in both their communities.
 Each group will be led by a mentor and will pitch their idea to a panel of judges during the last meeting.
 Participants will learn what is social innovation, how to identify a value proposition, how to design a Minimum Viable Product (MVP), how to collect feedback, and how to pitch a business idea.
 They'll put what they learn in the program into immediate use in their community, even as they exchange ideas with peers on the other side of the world.

 Each group is led by a mentor through lectures, discussions, case studies, and activities to explore what is social innovation.
 They'll put what they learn into practice by defining a problem, testing their assumptions, and iterating in response to feedback.

 Use the top startup tools to design a digital solution that addresses a social problem your group has observed in both your communities.
 Work with Silicon Valley concepts including:

 Pitch your idea to a panel of social entrepreneurs.
 Prove to them you've identified the next big opportunity and are offering the right solution for the market.
 Convince the judges and your group could win free startup resources, mentoring, or even seed money for your idea.